The Photography

 Do we have access to recharge batteries

-Some folks will bring a portable solar panel and set it up in camp, but my recommendation is just to bring enough battery power to get you through the trip.
+Some folks will also bring a portable solar panel and set it up in camp which can work well.
+But my recommendation is always to bring enough battery power to get you through the trip.

 -